Coping with Loss and

 Constance Barrett Sohodski

-What are some emotional reactions to a terminal or invisible illness?
+What are emotional reactions to a loss or a shift in expectations?

 Common concerns…

 Are you shocked by or unable to believe a new diagnosis(es) or change in prognosis?
-Does the appearance of being healthy at the moment influence your reaction and make you struggle to accept the diagnosis?
+Does the appearance of being healthy at the moment influence your reaction and make you struggle to accept the shift in expectations?

-Do you feel angry at the world, guilty or sad about the existence of the complex need, scared about the difficult medical procedures required and/or nostalgic about life before you learned about the medical diagnosis or complex need?
+Do you feel angry at the world, guilty or sad about the potential causes of the loss of previous expectations, scared about difficult medical procedures now required and/or nostalgic about life before you learned about the medical diagnosis?

-Do you have anxiety about your expectations for the future because treatments that were meant to improve the medical condition or complex need have failed, created challenging side effects, and/or led to a reduction in quality of life?
+Do you have anxiety about your expectations for the future because treatments that were meant to improve the condition have failed, created challenging side effects, and/or led to a reduction in quality of life?

-Does it “hit you harder than expected” or does the sadness linger longer after you’ve learned that another person with a similar medical condition or complex need has experienced unexpected complications or has passed away?
+Does it “hit you harder than expected” or does the sadness linger longer after you’ve learned that another person with a similar condition has experienced unexpected complications or has passed away?

-Are you struggling with the loss of typical expectations, focusing on death or dying even before facing any kind of loss, and/or having difficulty facing the unique challenges of a medical condition or complex need?
+Are you struggling with the loss of typical expectations, focusing on death or dying even before facing any kind of loss, and/or having difficulty facing the new challenges of a medical condition?

 How can therapy help me?